cferdinandi/adventure/content/adventures/mermaid-rescue.md

+## Questions

+- What do you know about the Castle of the North?
+- Where did the sorcerer come from?
+- What do you know about the merpeople?
+- What other magical creatures live in the area?
+- Where was the mermaid taken?
+- Why did the sorcerer take her?
+- How can the sorcerer be defeated?
+- [_In Game_] Why are the sorcerer's apprentices working with him?

 ## Locations, Events & Monsters

 {{<details summary="The Castle of the North." blurb="The giant Castle of the North towers above you.
 Thankfully, the drawbridge is down.
 You cross it, and enter the castle courtyard.
 Knights and townspeople scurry about, busy with the day’s tasks.">}}